iter8-tools/iter8/content/integrations/kiali.md

 ### A. Install Kiali Using Operator

 Kiali version 1.18.1 (and above) now provides the capabilities to observe iter8 experiment runtime behavior.
-To enable the Kiali iter8 extensions, which are disabled by default, you must update the Kiali CRusing the Kiali Operator.
+To enable the Kiali iter8 extensions, which are disabled by default, you must update the Kiali CR using the Kiali Operator.

+**Note**: Currently the iter8 extension for Kiali works only for [iter8 v0.2.1](https://www.iter8.tools), not the current version.
+To install this version of iter8, see [here](https://iter8.tools/getting-started/installation/kubernetes/).

 To check if Kiali operator is installed, use:

 ```bash
 kubectl get pods -n kiali-operator